-- Once you’ve arrived at Pantai Mustica you can either pay for a fishing boat to take you to Wedi Ireng, or you can continue by foot.
+- Once you’ve arrived at Pantai Mustica, you can either pay for a fishing boat to take you to Wedi Ireng or you can continue by foot.

 - Among all the shrubs and palm trees, you’ll see a rugged path.
 Just follow that for about 35 minutes.

-We saw a few locals getting to Pantai Wedi Ireng on motorbikes, but they went on a different route and to be honest, the paths aren’t in great condition and it looks like an accident waiting to happen.
+We saw a few locals getting to Pantai Wedi Ireng on motorbikes, but they went on a different route.
+The paths weren’t in great condition, and it looks like an accident waiting to happen.

-6) The town itself
+6. The town itself

-7) Red Island is off the tourist path
+7. Red Island is off the tourist path

 When I arrived in Red Island, I was expecting to see tourists sipping on cocktails and surfers taking over the waters.

-But I was pleasantly surprised to find the complete opposite – there was not one tourist in sight!
+But I was pleasantly surprised to find the complete opposite.
+There was not one tourist in sight!

-After walking around the town we ran into a few other travelers at Mojo Surf Camp, and some Aussies who work at the mine nearby, but that’s about it.
+After walking around the town, we ran into a few other travelers at Mojo Surf Camp, and some Aussies who work at the mine nearby, but that’s about it.

-8) It’s cheap
+8. It’s cheap

-When you’re backpacking, your daily struggles include deciding when to splurge, and when not to (especially when the price of a beer is the same as a meal!)
+When you’re backpacking Indonesia, your daily struggles include deciding when to splurge and when not to (especially when the price of a beer is the same as a meal!)

 We paid 250 000 IDR ($17) per day for a double room with hot water, aircon, Wi-Fi, and breakfast!

-Red Island, Java Accommodation
+Red Island Accommodation

-Overall thoughts on Red Island
+Overall thoughts on Red Island, Java

-I loved my time at Red Island, Java, but you don’t need to stay more than 3 nights as there’s not much to do in the area.
+But you don’t need to stay more than 3 nights as there’s not much to do in the area.